Angeleyeo/nomnom2/README.md

 1. Clone the repository to your local directory
 2. Install the Expo cli (https://docs.expo.dev/)
 3. Run `expo start` and you will be redirected to your localhost browser
-4. `Run in web browser` to start the application
+4. Click `Run in web browser` to start the application